-- In 2021, 20 Chinese aircraft, including fighters, bombers, and support aircraft, conducted the largest single incursion into Taiwanese airspace.42 - Chinese fighters, along with airborne early warning aircraft, have increased their exercises southwest of Taiwan, demonstrating a growing ability to conduct flexible air operations and reduced reliance on ground-based control.43 - Through mid-April of 2021, China had already flown 260 unnotified sorties over Taiwan's ADIZ, compared to the record number of 380 it flew in 2020.44
+- In 2021, China sent more than 150 aircraft into Taiwan's air defense identification zone.48 - In 2022, 39 Chinese aircraft, including fighters, bombers, and support aircraft, conducted the largest single incursions into Taiwanese airspace.

-The PLA has also undertaken sustained joint exercises to simulate extended air operations, employing both air and naval forces, including its aircraft carriers.45
+- Chinese fighters, along with airborne early warning aircraft, have increased their exercises southwest of Taiwan, demonstrating a growing ability to conduct flexible air operations and reduced reliance on ground-based control.50 - For at least six months in 2021, the Chinese maintained a warship between Taiwan and the string of Japanese islands southwest of Kyushu.51 - The PLA has undertaken sustained joint exercises to simulate extended air operations, employing both air and naval forces including its aircraft carriers.52

-These activities continued unabated and in some ways even intensified in the wake of China's struggle with COVID-19.46
+These activities continued unabated and, in some ways, even intensified in the wake of China's struggle with COVID-19.
+53

 Regardless of the state of the relationship at any given time, Chinese leaders from Deng Xiaoping and Mao Zedong to Xi Jinping have consistently emphasized the importance of ultimately reclaiming Taiwan.
-The island along with Tibet-is the clearest example of a geographical "core interest" in Chinese policy.
+The island-along with Tibet-is the clearest example of a geographical "core interest" in Chinese policy.
 China has never renounced the use of force, and it continues to employ political warfare against Taiwan's political and military leadership.

-For the Chinese leadership, the failure to effect unification, whether peacefully or through the use of force, would reflect fundamental political weakness in the PRC.
+For the Chinese leadership, the failure to effect unification, whether peacefully or by using force, would reflect fundamental political weakness.
 For this reason, China's leaders cannot back away from the stance of having to unify the island with the mainland, and the island remains an essential part of the PLA's "new historic missions," shaping its acquisitions and military planning.

-It is widely posited that China's anti-access/ area-denial (A2/AD) strategy-the deployment of an array of overlapping capabilities, including anti-ship ballistic missiles (ASBMs), submarines, and long-range cruise missiles, satellites, and cyber weapons-is aimed largely at forestalling American intervention in support of friends and allies in the Western Pacific, including Taiwan.
-By holding at risk key American platforms and systems (e.g., aircraft carriers), the Chinese seek to delay or even deter American intervention in support of key friends and allies, thereby allowing the PRC to achieve a fait accompli.
+It is widely posited that China's anti-access/area-denial (A2/AD) strategy-the deployment of an array of overlapping capabilities, including anti-ship ballistic missiles (ASBMs), submarines, and long-range cruise missiles, satellites, and cyber weapons-is aimed largely at forestalling American intervention in support of friends and allies in the Western Pacific, including Taiwan.
+By holding at risk key American platforms and systems (for example, aircraft carriers), the Chinese seek to delay or even deter American intervention in support of key friends and allies, thereby allowing the PRC to achieve a fait accompli.
 The growth of China's military capabilities is specifically oriented toward countering America's ability to assist in the defense of Taiwan.